 A beautiful perennial garden isn't simply a

-collection of beautiful plants.
-It takes a gardener many years to get to know
+It takes many years to get to know

-the hundreds of plants that can form planting design
+the hundreds of plants that can form complimentary plant

 partnerships, but here's the main secret - it's not just about the flowers!